 Note which passes and which combinations should not be used.

-Dictate your logo size and placement.
+This dictates your logo size and placement.

 Your logo is an incredibly important part of your brand, and you want it to be reflected consistently along the way.
 In your guide, you can dictate exactly how to use your logo.